reddelexc/hackerone-reports/tops_by_program/TOPNEWRELIC.md

 159. [A Signup page does not properly validate the authenticity token at the server side.](https://hackerone.com/reports/114799) to New Relic - 3 upvotes, $0
 160. [XSS in a newrelic.com site](https://hackerone.com/reports/152368) to New Relic - 3 upvotes, $0
 161. [Open Redirect ](https://hackerone.com/reports/177485) to New Relic - 3 upvotes, $0
-162. [IDOR - User is able to download charts/dashboards from cross accounts](https://hackerone.com/reports/975749) to New Relic - 3 upvotes, $0
+162. [DNS misconfiguration on email.alerts.newrelic.com](https://hackerone.com/reports/390537) to New Relic - 3 upvotes, $0
-163. [Verification Link not expiring leading to Account Takeover.](https://hackerone.com/reports/1250631) to New Relic - 3 upvotes, $0
+163. [IDOR - User is able to download charts/dashboards from cross accounts](https://hackerone.com/reports/975749) to New Relic - 3 upvotes, $0
-164. [[New Relic Infrastructure] Restricted User can still integrate with AWS via forced browsing (plus, a few other bugs)](https://hackerone.com/reports/255685) to New Relic - 2 upvotes, $750
+164. [Verification Link not expiring leading to Account Takeover.](https://hackerone.com/reports/1250631) to New Relic - 3 upvotes, $0
-165. [Disclosure of locally served nerdpacks due to nr-local.net CORS policy misconfiguration](https://hackerone.com/reports/746786) to New Relic - 2 upvotes, $625
+165. [[New Relic Infrastructure] Restricted User can still integrate with AWS via forced browsing (plus, a few other bugs)](https://hackerone.com/reports/255685) to New Relic - 2 upvotes, $750
-166. [Restricted user can remove NerdStorage documents/collections scoped to ACCOUNT or ENTITY](https://hackerone.com/reports/766145) to New Relic - 2 upvotes, $600
+166. [Disclosure of locally served nerdpacks due to nr-local.net CORS policy misconfiguration](https://hackerone.com/reports/746786) to New Relic - 2 upvotes, $625
-167. [Site-wide clickjacking at IE11](https://hackerone.com/reports/614947) to New Relic - 2 upvotes, $500
+167. [Restricted user can remove NerdStorage documents/collections scoped to ACCOUNT or ENTITY](https://hackerone.com/reports/766145) to New Relic - 2 upvotes, $600
-168. [Secure credentials values disclosure to regular users due to access control issue in monitor creating function](https://hackerone.com/reports/788499) to New Relic - 2 upvotes, $500
+168. [Site-wide clickjacking at IE11](https://hackerone.com/reports/614947) to New Relic - 2 upvotes, $500
-169. [Old CAPTCHA offers no protection](https://hackerone.com/reports/127028) to New Relic - 2 upvotes, $0
+169. [Secure credentials values disclosure to regular users due to access control issue in monitor creating function](https://hackerone.com/reports/788499) to New Relic - 2 upvotes, $500
-170. [Stored Cross-Site Scripting via Angular Template Injection](https://hackerone.com/reports/132658) to New Relic - 2 upvotes, $0
+170. [Old CAPTCHA offers no protection](https://hackerone.com/reports/127028) to New Relic - 2 upvotes, $0
-171. [Clickjacking on authenticated pages which is inscope for New Relic](https://hackerone.com/reports/128645) to New Relic - 2 upvotes, $0
+171. [Stored Cross-Site Scripting via Angular Template Injection](https://hackerone.com/reports/132658) to New Relic - 2 upvotes, $0
-172. [SUBDOMAIN TAKEOVER(FIXED)](https://hackerone.com/reports/115628) to New Relic - 2 upvotes, $0
+172. [Clickjacking on authenticated pages which is inscope for New Relic](https://hackerone.com/reports/128645) to New Relic - 2 upvotes, $0
-173. [[login.newrelic.com] XSS via return_to](https://hackerone.com/reports/115860) to New Relic - 2 upvotes, $0
+173. [SUBDOMAIN TAKEOVER(FIXED)](https://hackerone.com/reports/115628) to New Relic - 2 upvotes, $0
-174. [Potential Subdomain Takeover - http://storefront.newrelic.com/](https://hackerone.com/reports/116243) to New Relic - 2 upvotes, $0
+174. [[login.newrelic.com] XSS via return_to](https://hackerone.com/reports/115860) to New Relic - 2 upvotes, $0
-175. [newrelic.com vulnerable to clickjacking !](https://hackerone.com/reports/123126) to New Relic - 2 upvotes, $0
+175. [Potential Subdomain Takeover - http://storefront.newrelic.com/](https://hackerone.com/reports/116243) to New Relic - 2 upvotes, $0
-176. [no email confirmation on signup](https://hackerone.com/reports/123127) to New Relic - 2 upvotes, $0
+176. [newrelic.com vulnerable to clickjacking !](https://hackerone.com/reports/123126) to New Relic - 2 upvotes, $0
-177. [All the active session should destroy when user change his password](https://hackerone.com/reports/123183) to New Relic - 2 upvotes, $0
+177. [no email confirmation on signup](https://hackerone.com/reports/123127) to New Relic - 2 upvotes, $0
-178. [Java RMI (Remote Code Execution)](https://hackerone.com/reports/163547) to New Relic - 2 upvotes, $0
+178. [All the active session should destroy when user change his password](https://hackerone.com/reports/123183) to New Relic - 2 upvotes, $0
-179. [Host Header Injection / Cache Poisoning](https://hackerone.com/reports/123513) to New Relic - 2 upvotes, $0
+179. [Java RMI (Remote Code Execution)](https://hackerone.com/reports/163547) to New Relic - 2 upvotes, $0
-180. [open redirection at login](https://hackerone.com/reports/116315) to New Relic - 2 upvotes, $0
+180. [Host Header Injection / Cache Poisoning](https://hackerone.com/reports/123513) to New Relic - 2 upvotes, $0
-181. [A Log in page does not properly validate the authenticity token at the server side](https://hackerone.com/reports/114797) to New Relic - 2 upvotes, $0
+181. [open redirection at login](https://hackerone.com/reports/116315) to New Relic - 2 upvotes, $0
-182. [Unauthorized Access](https://hackerone.com/reports/116179) to New Relic - 2 upvotes, $0
+182. [A Log in page does not properly validate the authenticity token at the server side](https://hackerone.com/reports/114797) to New Relic - 2 upvotes, $0
-183. [Directory listing - i am able to download all php_agent archive](https://hackerone.com/reports/207384) to New Relic - 2 upvotes, $0
+183. [Unauthorized Access](https://hackerone.com/reports/116179) to New Relic - 2 upvotes, $0
-184. [Privilege Escalation in Share Report](https://hackerone.com/reports/210304) to New Relic - 2 upvotes, $0
+184. [Directory listing - i am able to download all php_agent archive](https://hackerone.com/reports/207384) to New Relic - 2 upvotes, $0
-185. [Unvalidated redirect in alerts.newrelic.com/auth/newrelic?origin=](https://hackerone.com/reports/207505) to New Relic - 2 upvotes, $0
+185. [Privilege Escalation in Share Report](https://hackerone.com/reports/210304) to New Relic - 2 upvotes, $0
-186. [DNS misconfiguration on email.alerts.newrelic.com](https://hackerone.com/reports/390537) to New Relic - 2 upvotes, $0
+186. [Unvalidated redirect in alerts.newrelic.com/auth/newrelic?origin=](https://hackerone.com/reports/207505) to New Relic - 2 upvotes, $0
 187. [WordPress username enumeration (/author)](https://hackerone.com/reports/414427) to New Relic - 2 upvotes, $0
 188. [CRLF Injection in email address](https://hackerone.com/reports/796013) to New Relic - 2 upvotes, $0
 189. [Account owner/admin can't actually delete personal users' API keys](https://hackerone.com/reports/782703) to New Relic - 1 upvotes, $500